WizardNinja/dual_n_back/README.md

 - #### Add instructions
 - #### should display your name somewhere when logged in
 - #### signin should change to signout when logged in
-- #### try loading all the animal images at once, and hidding/showing the proper image.
-- #### difficulty should change every 25 points